Andy Daly: Stand-up comedy

 Daly does many different characters in his stand-up.
 In 2007, a character named "Jerry O'Hearn" was featured on the Comedy Death-Ray compilation album.
-In 2008, Daly released the critically acclaimed Nine Sweaters, a comedy album compiled from a nine-week residency at Comedy Death-Ray's Tuesday night shows, on AST Records.
+In 2008, Daly released the critically acclaimed Nine Sweaters, a comedy album compiled from a nine-week residency at Comedy Death-Ray's Tuesday night shows, on Aspecialthing Records.

 In December 2010, Daly performed stand-up on The Benson Interruption on Comedy Central.

 Podcasting

 Daly has made a number of appearances on podcasts such as Comedy Bang!
 Bang!, Superego, How Did This Get Made?, The Nerdist Podcast, Office Ladies, and Never Not Funny.
 In 2014, he began hosting the limited-run Earwolf podcast The Andy Daly Podcast Pilot Project, which continued in 2018 with a second season of 8 episodes.
-He currently hosts Bonanas for Bonanza on Comedy Bang!
-Bang!
-World.
-He is well known for his character Dalton Wilcox, which he plays on Comedy Bang!
-Bang!
-(TV show and podcast), Bonanas for Bonanza, The Andy Daly Podcast Pilot Project, Conan and other shows.
+He currently hosts the podcast Bonanas for Bonanza.
+He is well known for his character Dalton Wilcox, which he has played on Comedy Bang!
+Bang! (the TV show and podcast), Bonanas for Bonanza, The Andy Daly Podcast Pilot Project, Conan, and other shows.